ArifDaniel/OneMind/README.md

 # OneMind (v0.0.1a)

 ## What is OneMind?
   A text game made by Arif Daniel and Ghost. made in 2022.
-This game is mostly made in TypeScript
+This game is mostly made in JavaScript or idk

-  "A HTML build is coming soon.."
-  - Ghost

 "Maybe not really text game because we are adding sprites or pixel images in particular"
   - Arif Daniel

 ## Where can I play OneMind?